Nextiva / Blog / VoIP

 But customers can also say, “Help with my support ticket” or “Upgrade my handset.”

-The IVR then works out which department or individual your customer needs to speak to based on pre-configured skills and algorithms.
+The IVR then determines which department or individual your customer needs to speak with, based on pre-configured skills and algorithms.
 The voice recognition capability is what makes an IVR stand out from a standard auto attendant, which is simply presenting options to callers.

 They manage inbound calls by requesting customer information and routing callers to the best destination at any given time.
+By analyzing customer inputs, the system ensures personalized and efficient call handling.
 As part of most contact center solutions, you get the option to configure an IVR.

 Depending on how deep you go, you can transform how your business handles inbound calls — leading to greater efficiency.